Mandate and Governance of the IFRRO European Group as approved by the IFRRO Board on 28 January 2010 and amended on 22

 Chair and two Vice Chairs to be elected from European Group Members representing RROs from a European Union member State, EEA country or Switzerland, for a term of three years.
-The IFRRO Secretary General attends the meetings in accordance with Article 16§6 of the IFRRO Statutes.
+The IFRRO Secretary General attends the meetings in accordance with Article 8.3 of IFRRO’s Internal Rules.

 Voting for Executive Committee